Skip to main content

 Globe and Mail·Apr 11

-The Liberal party might be trying to get more politicians from other parties to join them.
-If this happens, it could give them more power in the government, maybe even a majority.
-This is important because it could change how the country is run.
+The Liberal party is trying to get more politicians from other parties to join them.
+If they succeed, it would give them more power in the government and make it easier to pass laws.

 Politics Insider: New NDP leader shuffles his six-person Commons caucus